December 23, 2016

 can communicate what they read or hear via phone, text message and/or

 - Monitor and supervise, formally and informally, on an ongoing basis,

-around dinner tables, while shopping, etc.
+at religious-based gatherings, around dinner tables, while shopping,

 - Cultivate strong political commitment that is exhibited and